AztecProtocol/aztec-connect-bridges/README.md

 To test a bridge, we have added a `MockRollupProcessor` that simulates a rollup.
 You can call this in your tests by simply calling `rollupContract.convert()` with the deconstructed `bridgeId` fields.

-In production, the rollup contract will supply `inputValue` of both input assets , and `interactionNonce` as a globally unique ID.
-For testing you can provide this.
+In production, the rollup contract will supply `inputValue` of both input assets and use the `interactionNonce` as a globally unique ID.
+For testing you may provide this value.

 The rollup contract will send `inputValue` of `inputAssetA` and `inputAssetB` ahead of the call to convert.
 In production, the rollup contract has these tokens as they are the users' funds.